aureliusenterprise/Aurelius-Atlas-docker-compose/README.md

     ./retrieve_ip.sh
     ```

-    This script updates the values of `$EXTERNAL_IP` within the templates used to generate the necessary configuration files for the various services.
+    This script updates the values of `$EXTERNAL_HOST` within the templates used to generate the necessary configuration files for the various services.

 4. Grant Elasticsearch sufficient virtual memory to facilitate its startup (admin rights required):